-NOTE: in the examples below the resource sheet entries for each resource are Max.
-Units of 1 or 100% and $100 per hour for the Standard Rate.
+NOTE: in the examples below, the Resource Sheet entries for each resource are Max Units of 1 or 100% and $100 per hour is the Standard Rate.
 Each resource also has 8 hours per day on their availability calendar.

 Task assignments are best created in the Task Entry view.
 This is the only view where all of the information regarding the result of the assignment is available.
-If the results are not correct this view may also be used to make adjustments if necessary.
+If the results are not what is expected this view may also be used to make adjustments if necessary.

-In the example below an automatic scheduled task called “Determine the best method of moving” is a fixed unit effort-driven off task with a duration of 5 days.
+In the example below an automatic scheduled task called “Determine the best method of moving” is a fixed unit, effort-driven off task with a duration of 5 days.
 Work is zero and the original schedule dates are April 23-27, 2012.
 The view below shows the subview in the Task Form of Work.